-Since September 2007, I have also undertaken numerous TV interviews — with the BBC (on “The Big Questions” on BBC1, and most recently on BBC World News), Al-Jazeera, Democracy Now!, the Islam Channel, Press TV, RT (Russia Today), The Young Turks TV and others — plus many dozens of radio interviews, mainly with progressive stations in the United States, including Peter B. Collins, Dennis Bernstein, Michael Slate and Scott Horton, but also on the BBC World Service, on the Asian Network, and, one memorable occasion on BBC Radio 5 Live, as well as with George Galloway on his TalkSPORT show.
+Since September 2007, I have also undertaken numerous TV interviews — with the BBC (on “The Big Questions” on BBC1, and most recently on BBC World News in 2013 and 2014), Al-Jazeera, Democracy Now! (most recently in May 2014), the Islam Channel, Press TV, RT (Russia Today), The Young Turks TV and others — plus many dozens of radio interviews, mainly with progressive stations in the United States, including Peter B. Collins, Dennis Bernstein, Michael Slate and Scott Horton, but also on the BBC World Service, on the Asian Network, and, one memorable occasion on BBC Radio 5 Live, as well as with George Galloway on his TalkSPORT show.
 More recently, I have been interviewed regularly on RT (Russia Today), on visits to the US and also by Skype, and I have also done a handful of film reviews on Press TV, and videos of these appearances, plus videos of various speaking events, can also be found on my YouTube Channel.

 I have also undertaken numerous other interviews by phone or email, and a number of speaking engagements, including the Radical Book Fair in Edinburgh (with Arun Kundnani), and, in 2007-09, various other talks with Moazzam Begg, Zachary Katznelson of Reprieve, and former Guantánamo chaplain James Yee.
 Appearances in 2008-09 included Q & A sessions following screenings of the Academy Award-winning documentary “Taxi to the Dark Side” at the Frontline Club (with Moazzam Begg) and at the ICA, a talk to a group of sixth-formers in Bromley, a panel discussion in Brighton on the UN’s International Day In Support of Victims of Torture, a seminar at the Medical Foundation for the Care of Victims of Torture, a Fabian Society meeting in Brighton with released Guantánamo prisoner Omar Deghayes, a workshop on Afghanistan at a Media Workers Against War conference (with Moazzam Begg and photographer Guy Smallman), a talk to a remarkably well-attended Amnesty International student group at Bristol University, an Amnesty event in Guildford with Bruce Kent, and an event to mark the 60th anniversary of the Universal Declaration of Human Rights, with speakers including A.C.
 Grayling.
 In June 2009, I attended a Q&A session at the BFI following a screening of films by Libyan filmmaker Mohamed Maklouf, and I also attended various protests against Guantánamo, organized by Amnesty International and the London Guantánamo Campaign.